Christmas at NFUMC

 December 24 | 5 PM, 7:30 PM, 11 PM

-Looking for something different for Christmas Eve this year?
+Looking for something meaningful and different this Christmas Eve?

-Join us at Nolensville First United Methodist for a once-a-year opportunity to gather and remember what it means to have the faith of a child and be a part of telling the story that changed the world and our lives.
+Join us at Nolensville First United Methodist Church for a once-a-year celebration that invites you to rediscover the wonder of Christmas and remember what it means to have the faith of a child.
+Together, we will help tell the story that changed the world—and our lives.

-All services will also be available online https://www.nolensvilleumc.org/watch
+All services will also be streamed online at:

 We invite you to join us for a joyous service where we will hang the "greens," have our first chance to sing the great carols of Christmas by candlelight, and explain the meaning of the decorations we use during the season.